cloudmesh-community/fa18-523-56/paper/paper.md

 decisions and learn things.
 Furthermore, productization and dissemination of that data is fairly straightforward.

-But this is rarely where the real use case for bigdata solutions ends.
+But this is rarely where the real use case for big data solutions ends.
 The bigger challenge is dealing with disparate datasets and connecting points of information in a multi-sourced dataset environment.
 Consolidation of disparate data is therefore extremely important.
-Furthermore leveraging the the correctly sourced data out of consolidated datastore environment and then loaded this data into the correct product is challenging.
+Furthermore leveraging the correctly sourced data out of consolidated data store environment and then loaded this data into the correct product is challenging.

 Apache NiFi is an application that seeks to address this big data problem.
-NiFi is tool that has emerged from a unique background as tool created by the National Security Agency then curated and improved by the open source community.
+NiFi is a tool that has emerged from a unique background as a tool created by the National Security Agency then curated and improved by the open source community.

 ## NiFi History